-Weight loss on the other hand can be achieved through the loss of fat, muscle, water and even hair.
+Weight loss, on the other hand, can be achieved through the loss of fat, muscle, water and even hair.

 When it comes to body composition this difference is a big deal.
 No one wants to train hard to build muscle only to lose it all through ineffective dieting.
-Imagine how you’d feel if you’d spent a solid 8 months building muscle and were excited to lose the fat you’d gained to see what you truly look like, only to end up skinny fat having lose a lot of your muscle in the dieting process.
+Imagine how you’d feel if you’d spent a solid 8 months building muscle and were excited to lose the fat you’d gained to see what you truly look like, only to end up skinny fat having lost a lot of your muscle in the dieting process.

 The point is, if you set up your diet to lose fat but preserve muscle mass you’ll look awesome but, if you just lose weight without caring where it comes from you’ll always be disappointed with the end result.